Affiliate Marketing Vs Blogging – And The Winner Is?

 Related Post: Unique 30 day One Blog Post Away Challenge

 There are many pros that come with blogging, and many that I find hard to shy away from:

 - You.
 The real attraction to becoming a blogger is yourself.
 Believe it or not, you’re the reason why people will want to read your blog, you’re the reason why you get returning visitors to read your content and interact with you.
 Blogging takes less making money online, and more effort to put a brand on who you are as a person coming up int world of it.

 - Ad management.
 Anybody ever tell you that bloggers don’t make money online?
 PRO-POST-EROUS.
 A blogger can make their money through Advertisements, CPC, PPC.
 And even though most bloggers start off this way, it’s not the only way.

 - You never know who’s looking.
-When I first start blogging I ad no attention the first few months, and then all of a sudden I had content collaborations with huge companies like HVMN.
-So keep working at it, and you’ll break through!
+When I first started blogging I ad no attention the first few months, and then all of a sudden I had content collaborations with huge companies like HVMN.
+So keep working at it, and you’ll breakthrough!

 Yep, we’re back to the cons, EXIT WARNING AHEAD…That’s almost what it feels like, but stick to your seat for a minute and leave me in disgust later.

 - No money.
 Times are changing where bloggers can be considered affiliates, but for those who are solely blogging, there is no money to be made.
 And there is nothing wrong with that, but wouldn’t you like to earn a commission in the process for all your hard work?

 - Regular updates.
 If you’re producing a great blog, it will require your attention over and over.you’ll be updating new plugins, checking in on your old and new content, cycling through information to see where you can put things better